richardwilkes/gcs_master_library/Library/Markdown/Help/Scripting.md

 ### Properties for spell

+- `id: string`: The object ID.
+- `parentID: string`: The parent's object ID.
 - `name: string`: The name.
 - `kind: string`: The kind of spell, one of 'spell', 'ritual magic spell', or 'group'.
 - `level: number`: The computed level.
 - `relativeLevel: number`: The computed level relative to the controlling attribute.
 - `attribute: string`: The attribute ID used with the spell.
 - `difficulty: string`: The difficulty ID used with the spell, one of 'e', 'a', 'h', 'vh', or 'w'.
+- `points: number`: The number of points in the spell.
 - `college: Array<string>`: The associated colleges.
 - `powerSource: string`: The power source.
 - `spellClass: string`: The spell class.